What Does a Registered Psychologist Actually Do? A Straightforward Guide

 The Prescribing Question

-Clinical psychologists cannot prescribe medication in most jurisdictions.
-Their training focuses on psychological interventions - therapy, behavioral strategies, and skill-building - rather than medical treatments.
+Registered Psychologists cannot prescribe medication in Canada.
+Their training focuses on psychological interventions—therapy, behavioural strategies, and skill-building - rather than medical treatments.

 This limitation actually strengthens treatment for many people.
-Research on integrated care models shows that when clinical psychologists provide therapy while collaborating with psychiatrists for medication management, depression response rates improve from 40-45 percent with usual care to 60-70 percent with coordinated treatment.
+Research on integrated care models shows that when Registered Psychologists provide therapy while collaborating with physicians or psychiatrists for medication management, depression response rates improve from 40-45 percent with usual care to 60-70 percent with coordinated treatment.

-Think of it this way: A person struggling with panic attacks sees their clinical psychologist weekly for exposure therapy and cognitive restructuring.
-The psychologist coordinates with a psychiatrist who manages medication, adjusting dosages based on the psychologist's detailed observations of panic frequency and therapeutic progress between psychiatric appointments.
+Think of it this way: A person struggling with panic attacks sees their Registered Psychologist weekly for exposure therapy and cognitive restructuring.
+The psychologist coordinates with their family physician or psychiatrist who manages medication, adjusting dosages based on the psychologist's detailed observations of panic frequency and therapeutic progress between medical appointments.

-This collaborative approach combines the strengths of both professions - ongoing therapeutic support from the psychologist, medical expertise from the psychiatrist.
+This collaborative approach combines the strengths of both professions - ongoing therapeutic support from the psychologist, medical expertise from the physician or psychiatrist.

 Where This Training Applies

-Clinical psychologists work in diverse settings: private practices, hospitals, community mental health centers, universities, VA facilities, and specialty clinics.
-The doctoral training provides flexibility to adapt evidence-based treatments across different environments and populations.
+Registered Psychologists work in diverse settings: private practices, hospitals, community mental health centres, universities, and specialty clinics.
+The graduate training provides flexibility to adapt evidence-based treatments across different environments and populations.

-This foundational understanding of what clinical psychologists are - and what distinguishes them from other mental health professionals - sets the stage for exploring what they actually do in practice.
+This foundational understanding of what Registered Psychologists are - and what distinguishes them from other mental health professionals - sets the stage for exploring what they actually do in practice.

 Core Psychologist Duties & Responsibilities